 Don’t freak out!

-Although the visualisation are by far the most entertaining part of yoga nidra on occasions they can get a bit weird.
-Some people don’t like wells in the bottom of the garden where it’s cold, dark and wet, even if a spark of light is flickering in the distance.
-Likewise, plunging into the waters of a crystal coated cave, as glamorous as this might sound, can be a bit of a bummer if you have a fear of submerging.
-If your mind becomes negative try not to let the thoughts disturb you.
+Although the visualisations are by far the most entertaining part of yoga nidra on occasions they can get a bit weird.
+Some people don’t love wells in the bottom of the garden where it’s cold, dark and wet, even if a spark of light is flickering in the distance.
+Likewise, plunging into the waters of a crystal cave can be difficult if you have a fear of submerging.
+If your thoughts become negative try not to let them disturb you.
 In fact – just watch them and notice the feelings that come up.
 If a symbol takes a turn for the worse you have just given birth to a samskara, a sort of neuroses of the past which helps condition your thoughts and compels you to act in a certain way.
-Well done!

 Make your visualisations BIG

 Visualisations should be effortless.
 Don’t project them – just relax and let them arise.
-They should appear naturally and spontaneously, but don’t be afraid to get ridiculous.
-If you’re visualising a symbol and it’s flashing like it belongs in a trippy Tokyo arthouse film then extra yoga points for you.
+They should appear naturally and spontaneously but don’t be afraid to get extravagant.
+If you’re visualising a symbol and it’s flashing like it belongs in a Tokyo art film then extra yoga points for you.
 You have complete freedom within your mind so use it.
 (I guaranteed everything you visualise now is going to be a neon sign – sorry.)

 Come out of the practice gently

-Especially for those who go deep into an extended practice, you’ll likely reach a heavy state of meditation.
+For those who go deep into an extended practice you’ll likely reach a heavy state of meditation.
 The teacher will bring your mind out of this state gradually.
 If something wakes you too quickly, remain in savasana, practise breath awareness and gradually bring yourself back into the body.
 The visualisations will usually end with an image that evokes great calm.
 This makes the unconscious mind receptive to positive thoughts so repeat your sankalpa another three times.
 State it clearly and positively.
 Smile!
-Have faith that this is going to manifest, because it totes will.
+Have faith that this is going to manifest, because it will.